 - sexual dysfunction (in both men and women)

-Some people also use L-arginine to boost the immune system, improve athletic performance, and shorten recovery time after surgery.
-Studies show that L-arginine can be effective for managing inflammation of the bladder, relieving leg cramping and weakness caused by blocked arteries (a condition known as intermittent claudication), and improving kidney function in kidney transplant patients taking cyclosporine.
-What’s more, taking L-arginine in combination with ribonucleic acid and eicosapentaenoic acid (an omega-3 fatty acid) may reduce recovery time, protect against infection, and promote wound healing after surgery.
+L-arginine is used to boost the immune system, improve athletic performance, and shorten recovery time after surgery.
+Studies show that L-arginine can be effective for managing inflammation of the bladder, relieving leg cramping and weakness caused by blocked arteries (a condition known as intermittent claudication), and improving kidney function in kidney transplant patients.It reduce recovery time and promote wound healing after surgery.